 - Desired parenting arrangement

-Based on these factors, your lawyer can find an assessor who is especially skilled in certain areas.
-And finding one who has a history and belief system that aligns with you just might work in your favour.
+Based on these factors, your family lawyer can find an assessor who is especially skilled in certain areas.
+And finding one who has a history and belief system that aligns with you just might work in your favor when preparing for a parenting assessment.

 Get yourself and your home ready